Cleyton (footballer, born 1983): Dinamo Zagreb

 On 22 January 2014, Cleyton signed for Dinamo Zagreb after his former Kayserispor manager Robert Prosinečki recommended him to the club.
 On 28 March 2014, it was reported by the club that the two parties had mutually agreed to terminate the player's contract as a result of misconduct not tolerated by the club.
 Croatian media reported that Cleyton provoked and engaged in a fight at a Zagreb night club in the early morning hours of 27 March 2014 while heavily under the influence of alcohol.

 Skoda Xanthi

-On 2 September 2014, Cleyton signed a one-year contract for Xanthi for an undisclosed fee.
+On 2 September 2014, Cleyton signed a one-year contract for Skoda Xanthi for an undisclosed fee.
 On 20 September 2014, he made his debut with the club in a 2–0 home win against Levadiakos.

-On 29 April 2015, Xanthi succeeded to reach the Greek Cup final for the first time in its history after a 0–0 draw with Iraklis.
+On 29 April 2015, Xanthi succeeded to reach the Cup final for the first time in its history after a 0–0 draw with Iraklis.
 Cleyton Silva has twice won the Greek Cup, one with AEL in 2007 and one with Panathinaikos in 2010.

-On 3 May 2015 in a 0–0 home draw against Asteras Tripoli where he lost a penalty Cleyton reached 200 appearances in Greek Super League.
+On 3 May 2015 in a 0–0 home draw against Asteras Tripolis where he lost a penalty Cleyton reached 200 appearances in Greek Super League.